Graebel Companies review (2026)

 Graebel Companies in one paragraph

 Graebel Companies has been operating since 1950 (about 76 years), runs out of Aurora, CO, and covers all 50 states.
-Current FMCSA filing shows USDOT Verify on FMCSA and MC Verify on FMCSA; BBB rating is A+.
+Current FMCSA filing shows USDOT 2230365 and MC MC-451558.
 Major corporate and government relocation operator.
 Best fit for employer-paid moves rather than self-pay household relocations.

-For a 2-bedroom interstate move, Graebel Companies quotes generally land between $3,100 and $7,500, with the median around $5,300.
+This is an estimated quote range, not a record of prices paid.
+For a 2-bedroom interstate move, Graebel Companies quotes generally land in the $3,100–$7,500 range, with the midpoint of that estimated range near $5,300.
 The low end of that range usually applies to off-season runs under 1,000 miles with self-packing; the high end shows up on full-service summer moves over 2,000 miles.

 Graebel Companies vs the competition